Way last June (!), I received this note:

 Here are two things I’m working on emphasizing in my own home this year.
 (In other words, these are areas where I still need work, but they are goals.)

-- The rest of my advice is to try to find satisfaction in the job God has give you as a mother.
+Find satisfaction in the job God has give you as a mother.

 When I wake up in the morning, I have high expectations, both for myself and my children.
 Sometimes I spend so much time thinking about my life (and what is wrong with it) that I can get myself really worked up.
 It can keep me from smiling and even from sleeping.
 Who wants to be around a wife and mother like that?!

 “Then I realized that it is good and proper for a man to eat and drink, and to find satisfaction in his toilsome labor under the sun during the few days of life God has given him—for this is his lot.
 Moreover, when God gives any man wealth and possessions, and enables him to enjoy them, to accept his lot and be happy in his work—this is a gift of God.
-He seldom reflects on the days of his life, because God keeps him occupied with gladness of heart” (Ecclesiastes 5:18-20).
+He seldom reflects on the days of his life, because God keeps him occupied with gladness of heart” (Ecclesiastes 5:18-20, NIV).

-Since reading these verses, I’ve been trying to find satisfaction and enjoyment in the little things, and to be happy in my work.
+Since reading these verses, I’ve been trying to find satisfaction and enjoyment in the little things and to be happy in my work.
 I’m certainly not perfect at this, as any of my children would quickly tell you, but I feel like it has given me a new freedom.
 Life will not be perfect, and schedules will not work out the way I hoped.
 Regardless, if I stop reflecting on every little thing, God will keep me occupied with gladness of heart.